Alien-C00de/Web-Kundli/README.md

-# Web Kundli - Unveil the Secrets of the Website!
+# Web Matrix - Unveil the Secrets of the Website!

 ### Unveil the Secrets of Your Website: Secure, Analyze, Optimize.
-- Web Kundli is a comprehensive tool designed to uncover details about a website.
+- Web Matrix is a comprehensive tool designed to uncover details about a website.
 - The main idea is straightforward: provide URL to the tool, and it will collect, organize, and display a wide range of open data for you to explore.
 - This data helps identify potential vulnerabilities in the website and help optimizing its configurations.
 Further fine-tuning reduces the website’s potential risks.